superdesk/web-publisher/docs/components/Bridge/usage.rst

 Validator Chain
 ~~~~~~~~~~~~~~~

-You could also use Validator Chain to validate the json value by many validators at once:
+You could also use Validator Chain to validate the json value with many validators at once:

 .. code-block:: php